indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 	- Before you face off against Fanglongmon, You must face all 4 Holy Beasts.
 		- For the 4 Holy Beasts, they have all of their mechanics from their Hard Dungeon counterparts.
 For example, Baihumon has the 3 Towers from his boss fight.
 		- As an added mechanic, you are afflicted with 3 debuffs that correspond to their 3 subordinates that, in total, decrease your damage by 70%.
 Kill the 3 subordinates to dispel the debuff for all players in the area.
-			- The debuffs do come back, but the boss will respawn
+			- The debuffs do come back eventually, but the boss will respawn his minions around the same time as well.
 	- Fanglongmon's fight takes place on a different map after defeating Qinglongmon.
 Unlike the 4 Holy Beasts, he does not have any field debuffs.
 	- All of Fanglongmon's mechanics are obvious and straightforward.
 	- In order to make a full set of Lv.10 Fanglongmon's Ancient Gear, you need the following: